sanko/FFI-SDL3.pm/README.md

 # DESCRIPTION

-SDL2 is an FFI::Platypus-backed wrapper around the **S**imple **D**irectMedia
+SDL2::FFI is an [FFI::Platypus](https://metacpan.org/pod/FFI%3A%3APlatypus) backed bindings to the **S**imple
-**L**ayer - a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware.
+**D**irectMedia **L**ayer - a cross-platform development library designed to
+provide low level access to audio, keyboard, mouse, joystick, and graphics hardware.

 # Initialization and Shutdown

-The functions in this category are used to set up SDL for use and generally have global effects in your program.
+The functions in this category are used to set SDL up for use and generally have global effects in your program.
 These functions may be imported with the `:init` or `:default` tag.

 ## `SDL_Init( ... )`

-Initialize the SDL library.
+Initializes the SDL library.
 This must be called before using most other SDL functions.

         SDL_Init( SDL_INIT_TIMER | SDL_INIT_VIDEO | SDL_INIT_EVENTS );